Focusing on Your Family

 As babies grow and develop, you can help encourage their healthy visual development by playing games with them.
 Use the classic games like peek-a-boo and patty-cake, provide objects that can be explored with the hands and grasped, and play games that include dropping things and picking them up.

-If they are experiencing a vision issue, children are often unable to articulate the problem—they might not even know there is a problem.
+If children are experiencing a vision issue, they are often unable to articulate the problem—they might not even know there is a problem.
 Unlike adults, children have not established a baseline of what proper vision looks like for them.

 Come Visit Us